AntAptive/CommandBlock/readme.md

         * Optional but highly recommended
     * Minecraft server executable path
         * Optional but /start_server won't work
+        * **WARNING:** This can be set to open ANY program on your machine.
+Set this with caution.
 2. Invite your bot to your primary Discord server and run `/set_http_server` on Discord
     * The HTTP server is **NOT** your Minecraft IP.
 CommandBlock should have printed the address to your Minecraft server's log.
 The default is `http://127.0.0.1:25580`.
 If the Minecraft server and Discord bot are running on two separate machines, you may need to configure your firewall.
     * You will need to be an administrator in your server to run this command.
 If you're not an admin, get one to run `/add_role` with the ID of a role you want to have permission to run CommandBlock's admin commands.